PatrickMaiyer/Portapack_Wiki/Debug-via-SWD.md

 ## What you need
 * Black Magic Probe
-  * Or something similar.
+  * Or something similar (bluepill (STM32F103C8T6) works as well, just add `BLUEPILL=1` when you compiling the blackmagic).
 [HackRF](https://hackrf.readthedocs.io/en/latest/LPC43XX_Debugging.html) has a list of hardware that should work.
 In this example we will be using the [Jeff Probe](https://flirc.tv/products/flirc-jeffprobe?variant=43085036585192) with the portapack H2+ in an aluminium case.

 The “Black Magic Probe” or the derivative cost down version “Jeff Probe” are both a combined hardware & software projects.